Five Moons: Sculpture

 The Five Moons sculpture was unveiled at the Tulsa Historical Society in November 2007.
 The sculptures present each of the women in a costume and pose representative of one of their signature roles.
 The project was begun in 1995 by artist Monte England.
 England, inspired by Mike Larsen's mural, desired to create a tribute in bronze to the ballerinas in his hometown of Tulsa.
 Sponsorship of the project was provided by Tulsa Historical Society and the Tulsa Ballet, whose representative monitored the project to help England ensure that details such as hand position and dress were accurate.
 In 2005, however, England died, having completed only two of the full-sized sculptures.
 England's long-time friend and fellow sculptor Gary Henson was asked to complete the project.
 Henson was provided license by the Ballet and Historical Society to complete the remaining sculptures in his own style, which differed slightly from that of England.

 On April 30, 2022, the Tulsa Historical Society reported the statue of Marjorie Tallchief missing.
-By Monday, May 2, the sculpture was found in pieces at a Catoosa, OK metal recycling facility.
-The society's officials do not understand what the motives were.
+By Monday, May 2, the majority of the sculpture was found in pieces at two metal recycling facilities, having been sold for scrap for around $260.
 A GoFundMe campaign was started to restore the statue.
+Gary Henson, one of the sculpture’s creators, worked to restore it, including making new moulds for the parts that were never recovered.
+The restored statue was unveiled on 29 October 2023.